-- Received and approved the 2020 annual budget, long range business plan for the period 2020-2024 and then approved the Covid Defence Plan covering 2020. - Received and discussed reports from the CEO on the performance of the Group's operations. - Received and discussed regular reports on the Group's financial performance. - Discussed and approved the annual budget for 2021 and long range business plan for the period 2021 to 2025. - Received regular updates from the Working Groups set up to review certain business activities.
+- Received and approved the 2020 annual budget, long range business plan for the period 2020-2024 and then approved the Covid Defence Plan covering 2020. - Received and discussed regular reports on the Group's financial performance. - Discussed and approved the annual budget for 2021 and long range business plan for the period 2021 to 2025.